 Develop advanced teaching strategies and leadership capabilities to best share your musical passion with students of all ages in a nationally recognized collegiate environment.
-With a Bachelor of Music degree in Music Education, you can instill and nurture that same passion in students from K-12.
+With a Music Education degree, you can instill and nurture that same passion in students from K-12.

-Marywood University is the only educational institution in Northeast Pennsylvania that offers a Bachelor of Music in Music Education, which will set you apart in your future job search.
+Marywood University is the only educational institution in Northeast Pennsylvania that offers a BM in Music Education, which will set you apart in your future job search.
 You have the added advantage of attending a small university with big school opportunities, while you get more value out of the experience: